ScientificClubofESI/LaraHack/README.md

 # Features

-- **WebSite Template** : Easyhack have a website template contain all necessary sections ( About , Challenges , Sponsors .. ) with clean code so you can modify and customize it .
+- **WebSite Template** : Easyhack has a website template that contains all necessary sections ( About , Challenges , Sponsors .. ) with a clean code so you can modify and customize it .

-- **Registration** : With easyhack hackers can register easily with or without team throw a view similar to TypeForm .
+- **Registration** : With Easyhack hackers can register easily with or without a team through a register view that is similar to TypeForm and also.

-- **Statistics** : Admin can view the decision stats and analyze them , registration per day , and much more !
+- **Statistics** : The admin has access to a lot of statistics about registration such us registrations rate per day , decisions about hackers ... and muc more !

-- **Dashboard** : Admin can view all application , take a decision and export data to Excel or CSV .
+- **Dashboard** : Admin can view all applications to the hackathon , take a decision and export data to Excel or CSV .

-- **Mailing** : Easyhack contain all necessary email view like :
+- **Mailing** : Easyhack is able to send emails such as :
-    - Application recieved : which contain team name and team id .
+    - Successful application: which is sent to every hacker who apply , informing him that his application is done successfully and providing him with his team's name and team's code if he choosed to register with a team .
-    - Organizer Decision : Waiting list , Rejected Or Accepted with confirm attendance link .
+    - Decision : Waiting list , Rejected Or Accepted with confirm attendance link .
-- **Check-In** : check the participants at the event day .
+- **Check-In** : Allows organizers to check the participants present at the event day .

-- **Settings** : Configure some essential settings ( at the moment it contains only registration mode ) .
+- **Settings** : Configure some essential settings ( at the moment it contains only the possibility to close or open registrations ) .

 # Screenshots